James McAvoy: 2000s

 Following that, he played Irish attorney Tom Lefroy and love-interest to Jane Austen in Becoming Jane, a 2007 historical film inspired by the author's early life.
 Next up was Penelope, which premiered at the 2006 Toronto International Film Festival.
 Also starring Christina Ricci, it generated polarised reviews.
 The breakthrough role in McAvoy's career came in Atonement, Joe Wright's 2007 adaptation of Ian McEwan's novel of the same title.
 A romantic war film, it focuses on lovers Cecilia and Robbie's (Keira Knightley and McAvoy) lives being torn apart after her jealous younger sister Briony (Saoirse Ronan) falsely accuses him of rape.
 Upon reading the script, McAvoy said he thought "If I don't get the part I'm not reading the book because it'll be devastating.
 It's an amazing role and I really wanted it."
 McAvoy has called the film "incredibly sad" but considers it an uplifting experience.
 He also shared that he hoped viewers will be left "absolutely devastated and harrowed".
 Screenings of Atonement were held at the 2007 Toronto International Film Festival, where it was one of the most acclaimed films present, and Venice Film Festival.
 Atonement was a big awards contender; it was nominated for fourteen BAFTAs and seven Academy Awards.
 Both McAvoy and Knightley were nominated for their performances at the 65th Golden Globe Awards, respectively.
-Additionally, the film was lauded by critics, with Metacritic reporting it to have an approval rating of 85.
 The Hollywood Reporter writer Ray Bennett said the duo gave "compelling and charismatic performances".
 In December 2022, McAvoy stated that McEwan was not entirely satisfied with his casting as Robbie in Atonement.
-"He wasn’t disparaging.
+"He wasn't disparaging.
 He just gave me… nothing.
 And I was a bit devastated.
-Then he said I was a bit small – because my character, Robbie, was meant to be this 6ft tanned Adonis, and I was a 25-year-old pasty Glaswegian who’s 5ft-nothing."
+Then he said I was a bit small – because my character, Robbie, was meant to be this 6ft tanned Adonis, and I was a 25-year-old pasty Glaswegian who's 5ft-nothing."

-His next role saw McAvoy starring with Angelina Jolie and Morgan Freeman in Wanted (2008), an action film where he portrayed Wesley Gibson, a young American slacker who learns he is heir to a legacy of assassins.
+His next role saw McAvoy appear with Angelina Jolie and Morgan Freeman in Wanted (2008), an action film where he portrayed Wesley Gibson, a young American slacker who learns he is heir to a legacy of assassins.
 When McAvoy screen-tested for the role, he was initially rejected because the studio was seeking an actor with conventional Hollywood leading-man looks and physique.
 He later recalled being considered the "runt of the litter" of those who tested, but ultimately got the role in late 2006 since the studio "wanted someone geeky".
 While shooting action scenes for Wanted, he suffered several injuries, including a twisted ankle and an injured knee.
 Nonetheless, the actor said he had a "good time" whilst making the film.
 McAvoy had not previously done this type of genre, and thought of Wanted as a chance to be more versatile.